 The fourth step Gabby took was to work on and question her beliefs about herself, her life, how she made a living.
 For Gabby this was, and still is, both the toughest and most helpful part of the process because “it’s going to make you question lots of things.”

 It’s always better to do this step with the support of a good coach or therapist, but you can start off by identifying and questioning some of the limiting beliefs you grew up with:

 - Were they even yours to begin with?

 - If they weren’t (and quite often they aren’t), do they serve any purpose in your life now?

 - Do you really want to keep those beliefs?

 And if not, what would be better beliefs to have now?
 Remember, you can update your beliefs – they’re only set in stone in your head!

 After working together on an action plan (the fifth step), in six months Gabby was able to “work through things, finally make the decision to leave and actually do it.”
 Gabby is now self-employed and according to her: “I definitely have a lot more job satisfaction and feel like I’m actually being myself.”

 How about you?
 Are you looking to make the transition from being employed to self-employed?
 What are you struggling with at the moment?
 Let me know by leaving a comment below.

-Jackie Mendoza is a change coach, author and seminar leader working with women who want to relaunch their lives, careers and/or businesses.
-If you’re looking to make a start on creating a more fulfilling life for yourself, you can download her Outcome Frame Technique here.
-You can follow Jackie on Twitter or connect on Facebook.
+Jackie Mendoza is a change coach, author, and seminar leader working with women who want to relaunch their lives, careers, and/or businesses.
+You can follow Jackie on Twitter.